vancong2305/memorize-english-vocabulary/README.md

 #### Example:

+1. Turn on Command Prompt.
-1. Navigate to the directory containing the `create.bat` file.
+2. Navigate to the directory containing the `create.bat` file.
-2. Press enter to run the command: `create.bat Word`
+3. Press enter to run the command: `create.bat Word`

 This will generate the following files in the appropriate package: